MEET OUR TEAM

 in TREM (Trauma Recovery Empowerment Model).
 Crystal became a therapist to help people navigate their complex worlds in order to live a healthier, happier life and believes that all components of ones' life are interrelated.

-Crystal currently accepts Blue Cross Blue Shield, Tricare, United Healthcare, Humana, Cigna and Aetna
+Crystal currently accepts Blue Cross Blue Shield, Tricare, United Healthcare, Humana, Cigna/Evernorth and Aetna

 Crystal Schulze, NCC, LPC,